- A Platform for Peak Performance

 - Regulation of Proliferation of Short-Term Accommodations

-- Investment in Tourism in Eastern Ontario is Real Economic Development for Years to Come
+- Tourism Investment in Eastern Ontario and Partnerships in Economic Development

 - The Evolution of Downtown Revitalization and CIP: From Planning through Infrastructure Renewal